 If you notice in the pictures, you can see the Naga sculpture in many places in Cambodia.
 That’s symbol is related to an old and traditional story of how this country is made:

 Long time ago, the King of Chanla Kingdom had a prince named Kampu.
 However, after he has been born, the Kingdom was not good.
 It faced many un-luck situations for years.
 And the people of Chanla claimed for the appear and raise of the Prince Kampu; they want the Prince dead.
 Because of the love of the King, he wanted Kampu to go out of the country to reduce the heat of people.

 Prince Kampu had went to Indonesia where he met the daughter of Naga – the snake King.
 The Princess is a charming, smart, gentle but assertive person; that’s why Prince Kampu had loved her in the first sight and wanted to marry her.
 With the brilliant skills, Prince Kampu had passed all the tough tests of King Naga and marry the princess.

 Nevertheless, Prince Kampu is a human and he lives on the ground.
 In contrast, the princess lives deep down under the water.
 It was hard for them to live together.
 Therefore, King Naga had drunk an enormous water to make the land and water closed together.
 And the land now become Cambodia as the name of the Prince Kampu.

-Besides the history, at the bridge there are some people sell foods which are made from Cambodia palm tree.
-And trust me, it’s really delicious (unlike the bug and spider food 😉 )
+Besides history, at the bridge, there are some people who sell foods which are made from Cambodia palm tree.
+And trust me, it’s really delicious, unlike the well-known Khmer food – bug and spider.

-That was the last rest stop in the way from Phnom Penh to Siem Reap.
-Hope it’s good to read while I’m writing Day 3 at Cambodia: Siem Reap and Angkor.
+That was the last rest stop on the way from Phnom Penh to Siem Reap as well as an end for my experience with Khmer food.
+Hopefully, it’s good to read while I’m writing Day 3 at Cambodia: Siem Reap and Angkor.
 Let’s go to the next story with a lot of beautiful and imposing images!